matanmazor/TWISTER/README.md

 - [smoothn](https://uk.mathworks.com/matlabcentral/fileexchange/25634-smoothn) by Damien Garcia
 - [Tools for NIfTI and ANALYZE image](https://uk.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) by Jimmy Shen

-Running Main.m should run the analysis and start an interactive visualization.
+Running `analysis/Main.m` should run the analysis and start an interactive visualization.
 You can navigate to different voxels by clicking on points in the scatterplot or in the brain images, and hit Enter.